rememberalltheanimals/capstone_CommunityGardenManager/README.md

 - And More ... new features being added constantly!

 ## How to View and Use Website
-Our website and it's database are being publicly hosted on Render.com.
+Our website and its database are being publicly hosted on Render.com.
 Therefore, if you are interested in accessing our website, feel free to follow this link to [Community Garden Manager](https://community-garden-manager-hs4r.onrender.com/) or search by the URL https://community-garden-manager-hs4r.onrender.com/

 ## Installation (How to contribute)
 To contribute, either email us directly at CommunityGardenManagerCGM@gmail.com, or submit a pull request by following these steps: